Sample-Specific Debiasing for Better Image-Text Models: Introduction

 \nms{Is ``sample-specific class frequencies" standard terminology in the literature?
 To someone who doesn't know your method already, it sounds like you're assigning class frequencies for the individual sample itself (as opposed to its potential contrastive partners), which doesn't make sense.
 What about something like: ``sample-specific contrastive class frequencies"?
 Only had time to read the intro, so maybe this isn't the best term, but the current wording is confusing.}

 \nms{IMO this paragraph is too long and/or the detail is too early in the intro, and pushes the description of your contribution to be too late.
-Would you consider starting off by just stating that you're working in the setting of image-text, and then at the end of the Intro, after you've made your contributions clear, explain that image-text learning is a very general setup and so your method could be helpful for a variety of tasks including the ones you described here?} Self-supervised representation learning on paired image-text data uses text as ``labels'', requiring no further annotations beyond what has been routinely documented \citep{radfordLearningTransferableVisual2021}.
-By leveraging natural language to reference visual concepts and vice versa, the resulting image-text models trained using self-supervised objectives can perform a diverse set of vision-language tasks.
-When applied to the medical domain, image-text models can (i) retroactively label images to select relevant patients for a clinical trial, (ii) help physicians verify the accuracy of a report by noting whether the referred location (i.e., visual grounding of the text) is consistent with their impression of the image, and (iii) enable informed interpretation of medical images by retrieving similar previously imaged patients from a database.
+Would you consider starting off by just stating that you're working in the setting of image-text, and then at the end of the Intro, after you've made your contributions clear, explain that image-text learning is a very general setup and so your method could be helpful for a variety of tasks including the ones you described here?}

+Self-supervised representation learning on paired image-text data uses text as ``labels'', requiring no further annotations beyond what has been routinely documented \citep{radfordLearningTransferableVisual2021}.
+By leveraging natural language to reference visual concepts and vice versa, the resulting image-text models trained using self-supervised objectives can perform a diverse set of vision-language tasks \citep{radfordLearningTransferableVisual2021, zhangContrastiveLearningMedical2022}.

+When applied to the medical domain, image-text models can (i) retroactively label images to select relevant patients for a clinical trial, (ii) help physicians verify the accuracy of a report by noting whether the referred location (i.e., visual grounding of the text) is consistent with their impression of the image, and (iii) enable informed interpretation of medical images by retrieving similar patients from a database.
 Moreover, the abundance of paired image-text data (e.g., radiographs and radiology reports, histology slides and pathology reports) suggests the broad applicability of self-supervision using image-text data to improve healthcare.